tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Now that there is a database on the server, it's time to dig into the real meat of SQL and start creating tables within the new database!

-From the left-hand menu in pgAdmin, right-click "animals_db" and select Query Tool.
+From the left-hand menu in pgAdmin, right-click "mortgage_db" and select Query Tool.

 **Note:** You can also select Query Tool from the Tools drop-down menu at the top of the screen.
 (See the second screenshot below.)